rajasekarasonali/Data-Analyst-Sonali-Rajasekara/README.md

 ![F 11](https://github.com/user-attachments/assets/226f8587-60a3-47f8-8822-4c4f9fe39086)

-3. Diagnostic Analysis
+### 3. Diagnostic Analysis

+#### • Project Description
-• Project Description: Diagnostic analysis to identify the reasons for missing or incomplete data in the water quality dataset pertaining to Vancouver City collected from various sensors
+Diagnostic analysis to identify the reasons for missing or incomplete data in the water quality dataset pertaining to Vancouver City collected from various sensors

+#### • Project Title
-• Project Title: Diagnostic Analysis of Incomplete Water Quality Data
+Diagnostic Analysis of Incomplete Water Quality Data

+#### •	Objective
-•	Objective: To investigate and identify the causes of missing values and inconsistencies in the water quality data.
+To investigate and identify the causes of missing values and inconsistencies in the water quality data.

+#### •	Dataset
-•	Dataset: This dataset contains all operating permits issued from the inception of the operating permit program to present, 2019-present.
+This dataset contains all operating permits issued from the inception of the operating permit program to present, 2019-present.
 It also contains a full historical record of water quality reports.
 Water quality data with attributes like temperature, turbidity, and year was collected from https://opendata.vancouver.ca/explore/dataset/operating-permits-water-systems-water-quality-reports/information/.

+#### •	Methodology
-•	Methodology: Anomaly detection methods, data validation, and rule engine checks.
+Anomaly detection methods, data validation, and rule engine checks.

 Step 1- Data Ingestion:
 The data ingestion process for 2024 involves transferring data from an operational environment to an analytical environment by uploading it to landing folders within Amazon S3.
 The "Standard" storage class is chosen for its cost-effectiveness and ability to handle frequent daily access, ensuring both performance and reliability.(Figure 12)